mootootwo/lox/part-1.md

 ### Create Game Loop
 The Python tutorial runs the program only while called in a specific way and exits it cleanly when the window is closed.

-I think there are opportunities to create a sort of game loop with loading and ending screens, but the nature of JS JIT execution means
+I think there are opportunities to create a sort of game loop with loading and ending screens, but I don't see a way to make this relevant to how JS runs in the browser tab.

 ### Draw Character
-I changed my little grid test-pattern to be the familiar `@` character and centered it on the canvas
+I changed my little grid test-pattern to be the familiar `@` character and centered it on the canvas.

 ### Handle Input
 My input handler is lifted directly from my attempt at Jeremiah Reid's excellent [Broughlike](https://nluqo.github.io/broughlike-tutorial/index.html) tutorial.